Memphora/memphora-sdk-js/README.md

 import { Memphora } from 'memphora';

 const memory = new Memphora({
-  userId: 'user123',                    // Unique identifier for this user
+  userId: 'user123',                    // Unique identifier for this user (Admin can track data from dashboard)
   apiKey: process.env.MEMPHORA_API_KEY  // Required: Get from dashboard });